 The scenario is generic, suited to several periods, though in his article, Horse & Musket forces are used, together with the Black Powder rule set (modified to use half movement).

-This post covers my attempts at replicating the game as outlined by Guy, but converting it to play on Kallistra hexes with my 10mm Pendraken WWII forces, using the Tigers at Minsk rules.
+This post covers my attempts at replicating the game as outlined by Guy, but converting it to play on Kallistra hexes with my 10mm Pendraken WWII forces, using the Into Battle - WWII Tactical rules.

 please click on 'read more' for the rest of this post.

 Guy's scenario is based around a force of 3 brigades attacking a defender with 2 brigades.
 The attacker seeks to capture the bridge before the defenders can destroy it.
 A river runs the full width of the board and it has a single bridge in the centre portion.
 The defender is allowed to deploy in front of the bridge.

 It will take the defender 6 turns (5 on a small table) to prepare explosive charges before the fuse (alternative spelling of 'fuze' noted) can be lit.
 From turn 7 onwards, a D6 is rolled to see what is happening to the fuse.
 It could fizzle out and must be re-lit or it could just carry on burning or it could explode.
 A +1 is added to the die roll for each consecutive turn that the fuse burns, it explodes on a final die roll of 6 or more.
 If the fuse fizzles out, that +1 turn escalator will be cancelled and the count starts again from zero.

 If the attacker (Soviets) manages to cross the bridge before any explosion, then at the end of the following German player turn (i.e. they have a chance to counter-attack), if they still remain on the other side of the bridge, the explosives are rendered safe and the attacker wins the game.